Return to the Purplemath home page

 This lesson covers many ways to solve quadratics, such as taking square roots, completing the square, and using the Quadratic Formula.
 But we'll start with solving by factoring.

-Okay, this one is already factored for me.
-But how do I solve this?
+Okay, this quadratic is already factored for me.
+But how do I use this factorisation to solve the equation?

-Since at least one of the factors must be zero, I'll set them equal to zero:
+The Zero Factor Principle tells me that at least one of the factors must be equal to zero.
+Since at least one of the factors must be zero, then I can set each of the factors equal to zero:

 x – 3 = 0 or x – 4 = 0

-But these are just linear equations, so they're easy to solve:
+This gives me simple linear equations, and they're easy to solve:

 x = 3 or x = 4

-And this is the solution they're looking for: x = 3, 4.
+And these two values are the solution they're looking for:

-This is "quadratic equals zero", but, unlike the previous example, this isn't yet factored.
-The quadratic must first be factored, because it is only when you MULTIPLY and get zero that you can say anything about it.
-You can't conclude anything about the individual terms of the unfactored quadratic (like the 5x or the 6), because you can add lots of stuff that totals zero.
+This equation is already in the form "(quadratic) equals (zero)" but, unlike the previous example, this isn't yet factored.
+I MUST factor the quadratic first, because it is only when I MULTIPLY and get zero that I can say anything about the factors and solutions.
+I can't conclude anything about the individual terms of the unfactored quadratic (like the 5x or the 6), because I can add lots of stuff that totals to zero.

 So the first thing I have to do is factor: